fillahalamsyah/FillahAlamsyah/README.md

 Hi, I’m @FillahAlamsyah.
 - I’m interested in math animation like manim developed by 3blue1brown and other like LaTeX for writing any documents.
-- I’m currently learning basic Python, R and LaTeX
+- I’m currently learning Python, C++, R and LaTeX

 <!---